Overview

 Marco Arcelli, ACWA Power CEO

-GE Vernova has helped develop Saudi Arabia’s energy infrastructure for nearly 90 years, and the Taiba 1 and Qassim 1 projects mark the largest 7HA.03 gas turbine deployment in the region thus far, with four out of the six HA turbines to be completed locally at GE Saudi Advanced Turbines (GESAT).
-China-based construction company SPECOIII will help build the facilities.
+GE Vernova has helped develop Saudi Arabia’s energy infrastructure for nearly 90 years, and the Taiba 1 and Qassim 1 projects mark the largest 7HA.03 gas turbine deployment in the region thus far, with three out of the six HA turbines to be completed locally at GE Saudi Advanced Turbines (GESAT), a joint venture between GE Vernova and Saudi Arabia's investment company Dussur.

 Contact us